0xHy0kR1/ReactJSNotes/creating first react app(textutils).md

 - We are using backticks so we can use template literals [Syntax: ${}] inside a string

 ## What have we done?
-- We have created a state ‘Mode’.
+- We have created a state ‘mode’.
 - The default value of the state is light.
 This value is passed to our Navbar props.mode, Which is actually the color of our Navbar.
 - Hence, On changing the color in the defined state in app.js the color of the Navbar changes.